 Buying Guide: What Makes The Best Horizontal Carry Knife?

-A horizontal carry knife is usually a folding knife that can be carried in your pocket and drawn out quickly.
+A horizontal carry knife is a knife that can be carried in your pocket and drawn out quickly.
 They are so named because they are meant to be kept horizontally in the pocket, letting the user draw it out faster than if it were kept upright.

 They are most commonly used by tradespeople and hunters, but many have begun carrying them for self-defense.
 This is partially because of their ability to be drawn quickly and because they are legal in more states than traditional fixed-blade hunting knives.
 However, many will still not allow them to be worn openly.
 For this reason, it is essential to check your state’s laws before carrying one of these knives.
 Many states require them to be concealed at all times when being carried.
 Some states even require a permit or license to carry one at all.